kaushikmw/github-slideshow/_posts/0000-01-02-kaushikmw.md

 layout: slide
 title: "Welcome to Kaushikmw's slide!"
 ---
-This is a kaushikmw's slide
+This is a awesome slide
 Use the left arrow to go back!